-Non-Hodgkin’s lymphoma (NHL) is a lymphatic system cancer.
-Tumors develop from lymphocytes, a type of white blood cell.
+Non-Hodgkin lymphoma (NHL) is a cancer of the lymphatic system.
+It occurs when tumors develop from the lymphocytes.
+A lymphocyte is a type of white blood cell.
 NHL is more common than Hodgkin’s lymphoma.

 - abdominal pain or swelling

 - difficulty breathing

 - a fever

 - weight loss

 You should always see your doctor anytime you experience persistent symptoms that concern you.

 Doctors and researchers don’t know what causes NHL.
 It occurs when the body makes too many abnormal lymphocytes.
 These abnormal cells don’t die.
 They continue to grow and divide.
 This enlarges the lymph nodes.

 Many people with NHL have no obvious risk factors.
 It’s also possible to have multiple risk factors and never develop NHL.
 Some factors that may increase NHL risk include:

 - older age, since most people are aged 60 or older when diagnosed